Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Degeneracy Analysis

 Generally, $\mathcal{V}_{a}$ takes the form

-In (\ref{nev_calVa}), $V(\vec{x})$ is an arbitrary function of the spatial coordinates, and $U_{a}(\vec{x},\vec{y})$ depends on the phase space variables.
-One method to obtain the explicit form of the null eigenvector $\mathcal{V}_{a}$ is to calculate the adjoint matrix of $\mathcal{B}^{ab}$, as detailed in Appendix \ref{app:nev}.
+In (\ref{nev_calVa}), $V(\vec{x})$ is an arbitrary function of spatial coordinates and $U_{a}(\vec{x},\vec{y})$ depends on the phase space variables.
+One method to get the explicit form of the null eigenvector $\mathcal{V}_{a}$ is to calculate the adjoint matrix of matrix $\mathcal{B}^{ab}$, which can be found in Appendix \ref{app:nev}.